skypjack/entt/docs/md/entity.md

 to construct the component itself.
 No need to register components or their types neither with the registry nor with the entity-component system at all.<br/>
 Systems (the _S_ of an _ECS_) are just plain functions, functors, lambdas or whatever users want.
-They can accept a `registry`, a view or a group of any type and use them the way they prefer.
+They can accept an `entt::registry`, a view or a group of any type and use them the way they prefer.
 No need to register systems or their types neither with the registry nor with the entity-component system at all.

 The following sections will explain in short how to use the entity-component system, the core part of the whole library.<br/>